Speak to a probate expert for free today, on 01271 343457.

 This estimate is just an average price based on recent instructions; the actual cost to you will depend on a number of factors which we will discuss with you if you decide to instruct us.

-The charge is based on our average hourly charging rate of £265 plus VAT per hour, in most cases.
+The charge is based on our average hourly charging rate of £295 plus VAT per hour, in most cases.
+Once VAT is added, our average hourly charge rate is £354.

 There will be costs on top.
-These are fees and charges need to pay on your behalf as part of the process, such as Probate Registry fees, oath swearing fees, advertisements etc. They are likely to be between £350 and £500 where relevant.
+These are fees and charges need to pay on your behalf as part of the process, such as Probate Registry fees, oath swearing fees, advertisements etc. These costs are known as disbursements and (where relevant), they are likely to be between £350 and £500 plus VAT (with VAT added on, between £420 and £600).

 Our people involved in doing the work will include: